auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Additionally, there is a visibility graph between parameters.
 For example, being able to specify the `Username` and compute the output hash yourself on your own hardware implies that your computer must know every other parameter.
-Being able to specify the "password" implies knowledge of every parameter other than the `Username`, the plaintext of which can be hidden using partial evaluation.
+Being able to specify the `Password` implies knowledge of every parameter other than the `Username`, the plaintext of which can be hidden using partial evaluation.